 Private school vouchers redirect public money to private educational uses.
-Private school vouchers go by several names, including traditional private school vouchers, tax credit vouchers, or education savings account vouchers.
+Private school vouchers go by several names, including conventional private school vouchers, tax credit vouchers, or education savings account vouchers.
 No matter the name, private school vouchers all function to undermine public education and publicly subsidize private education.

 These are the most common types of private school vouchers:

-Traditional Private School Vouchers
+Conventional Private School Vouchers

-Traditional vouchers pay for all or part of a student's private school tuition with direct payments from a public treasury.
+Conventional vouchers pay for all or part of a student's private school tuition with direct payments from a public treasury.
 States may impose student eligibility requirements, limits on voucher amounts and/or conditions on private schools receiving voucher students.